-The Lycoming XR-7755 was, and still is, the largest piston-driven aircraft engine ever produced.
-It was intended for use on the USAF “European Bomber” (which eventually became the B-36 Corsair).
-The project was cancelled in 1946 with the USAF’s attention diverted to jet engines.
+The Lycoming XR-7755 was and still is, the largest piston-driven aircraft engine ever produced.
+It was intended for use on the USAF "European Bomber" (which eventually became the B-36 Corsair).
+The project was canceled in 1946 with the USAF's attention diverted to jet engines.

 The Seimens SWT-6.0-154 is a massive offshore wind turbine.
 It features a 6 mw output and swept area of 18,600 meters.

 The turbine is based on the Seimens' direct drive technology and has fewer moving parts than comparable direct drive technology.
 The head weighs less than 360 tonnes.
 Seimens state that the combination of robustness, low weight significantly reduces installation, serving costs and increase lifespan.

 "Benefiting from our unique offshore experience, the SWT-6.0-154 direct drive wind turbine is designed to exploit a broad range of offshore environmental conditions.
 Designed to IEC 1 standards, the SWT-6.0-154 can be deployed in any known offshore location.
 The 154 m rotor, designed specifically for the Siemens offshore direct drive turbines, has a swept rotor area of 18,600 m2, therefore maximising energy yield at offshore locations, from inland waters with moderate wind resources to the most exposed offshore sites."